craft-ai/craft-ai-client-js/README.md

 > :warning: if no learning_period is specified, the default value is 15000 time quantums.

+> :warning: the maximum learning_period value is 750000 * time_quantum.

 #### Context properties types ####

 ##### Base types: `enum` and `continuous` #####